jamescodex/coffee-app-dacade-sub/README.md

     address internal cUsdTokenAddress = 0x874069Fa1Eb16D44d622F2e0Ca25eeA172369bC1;
 ```

 After completely adding the state variables of our contract, we will add the functions in the next steps.
 The first function that will be added is the constructor function.
 The constructor function is executed once and only at construction time.
 After this time, the constructor function is never executed.
-Our construction function will be used to initialize the owner of the contract.
+Our constructor function will be used to initialize the owner of the contract.
 It will set this owner to whoever deployed the contract.
 Below is the code for our constructor:

 ```solidity
    constructor () payable {